panlm/panlm.github.io/docs/others/quick-build-brconnector-on-ec2.md

 - RDS PostgreSQL (option)

 ## Deploy
-- In same region, download [quick-build-brconnector.yaml](quick-build-brconnector.yaml) and upload to cloudformation console.
+- Download [quick-build-brconnector.yaml](quick-build-brconnector.yaml) and upload to cloudformation console.
     - Choose a existing VPC with public subnets
     - Choose one public subnet
     - Default use t3.medium as EC2 instance type